 If you notice that your report contains a large number of URLs that require optimization, you can verify if NitroPack is currently configured to automatically optimize your website pages.

-To do so, login to your NitroPack dashboard, navigate to the Cache Insights tab, and check if you have configured a Sitemap file path (only available for paid plans).
+To do so, login to your NitroPack dashboard, navigate to the Cache Insights tab, and check if you have configured your Sitemap XML (only available for paid plans).

 If a Sitemap XML file is not configured and only the Standard method is selected instead, there is a good chance that many pages need to be optimized due to NitroPack waiting for an organic visit to occur.